Chile–China relations

-Chile President Michelle Bachelet and China President Xi Jinping in Beijing.
+Chilean president Michelle Bachelet and Chinese leader Xi Jinping in Beijing.

-Chile–China relations are foreign relations between the Republic of Chile and the People's Republic of China.
-Diplomatic relation were established with the Republic of China in 1915, with Chile switching to recognition of the PRC in 1970.
+The Republic of Chile and the People's Republic of China (PRC) established formal diplomatic relations in 1970.
+Previously, Chile had recognized the Republic of China since 1915.
 Both nations are members of the Asia-Pacific Economic Cooperation and the United Nations.

 History

 Relations between the People's Republic of China and Chile were established on 15 December 1970, shortly following the election of Salvador Allende, and Chile became the first South American country to recognize the mainland Chinese government.
 Following the 1973 Chilean coup d'état which saw the overthrow of the Allende government, China was one of only two Communist countries (the other was Romania) not to have severed ties with Augusto Pinochet's new regime, due to the latter's continued endorsement of the One China Policy.
 As a result, China chose not to recall its ambassador in Chile, while replacing the Allende appointed ambassador Armando Uribe with a Pinochet appointed one.
-China also chose to represent the affairs of Chile in the DPRK and the affairs of the DPRK in Chile.
+China also chose to represent the affairs of Chile in the Democratic People's Republic of Korea (DPRK aka North Korea) and the affairs of the DPRK in Chile.

 The continued relationship was built on pragmatism and non-interference.
 China supported Chile's claim of sovereignty over Antarctic, and in turn, Chile allowed the Chinese to build the Great Wall research station inside Chile's territorial claims.
 There was also a failed attempt at a joint venture to produce weapons between Norinco and FAMAE, aimed at reducing Chile's military dependence on the United States.
 Pinochet has nurtured his relationship with China.
 Pinochet visited China in 1993 and 1997.
 Despite his vehement anti-communism, Pinochet has praised China's system of government, saying that "I saw that Chinese Communism was patriotic Communism, not the Communism of Mao.
 I opened up the doors to Chinese commerce, letting them hold an exposition here, in which they brought everything they had—and they sold everything they brought".

-Following the end of the Cold War and fall of the Pinochet regime in 1990, bilateral relations continued, with the new Chilean government pursuing a policy of free trade, and supported China's entrance into the World Trade Organization.
+Following the end of the Cold War and termination of the Pinochet regime in 1990, bilateral relations continued, with the new Chilean government pursuing a policy of free trade, and supported China's entrance into the World Trade Organization.